 - Those who want to make a fashion statement and have an eye for excellent design and new technology.

-- Those who want a compact mouse while travelling, as it comes in a collapsible design.
+- Those who want a compact mouse while traveling, as it comes in a collapsible design.

 An All Rounder for Work and Play